Financial Aid FAQ

 Yes, but if a family has children in other tuition-charging schools, they are expected to apply to those institutions for aid as well.
 Kent reserves the right to verify enrollment/cost/aid for the sibling(s) enrolled at other institutions.

-Participation in the equestrian program at Kent carries with it a significant extra expense (2019-2020 cost is $4,800 per trimester).
+Participation in the equestrian program at Kent carries with it a significant extra expense 2020-2021 cost is $4,900 per trimester if you bring your own horse, or $5900 if you use a school horse.
 In determining eligibility for aid, we do not include this extra cost in our financial aid expense budget and therefore do not assign financial aid funds to cover the Equestrian Program Fee.

 If there is continuing need, families are required to re-apply for aid each year.
 Awards may be adjusted if the family’s financial circumstances change.